Abstract

 To verify the superiority of our method, comparations will be made between our approach and the other two approaches, i.e., the linguistic term subscript method [22] and the linguistic scale function method [11,19].

-Therefore, the alternative a 5 is the best choice.
+Therefore, the alternative is the best choice.

 In [11], the improved linguistic scale function is calculated as follows:

-Therefore, the alternative a 3 is the best choice.
+Therefore, the alternative is the best choice.

 From Table 5, it can be observed that the ranking result obtained via our algorithm is different from the other two methods.
-By using the linguistic term subscript method, the ranking order is a 5 a 4 a 2 a 3 a 1 , which is totally different form the results of our method and the language scale function method.
+By using the linguistic term subscript method, the ranking order is , which is totally different form the results of our method and the language scale function method.
 The reason is that replacing linguistic words simply with linguistic subscript leads to distortion of information.
 In fact, the linguistic subscript cannot effectively reflect original decision information.
 Compared with the linguistic term subscript approach, the linguistic scale function method seems more reasonable for describing the linguistic term information with a so-called language scale function.
 However, the language scale function still replaces linguistic words with numbers in nature, and information loss or information distortion is still inevitable.
 On the other hand, different people may have different viewpoints on the same word, but the linguistic subscript and linguistic scale function can only express a single meaning for a word.
 Compared with the other two methods, we utilize a data-driven method to construct the shadowed set models for the linguistic terms, which cannot only maintain the original decision information as far as possible, but also take different views into account for a single word.

 7. Conclusions